aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/intro.md

 # Run a Validator Node

-Validator nodes runs a distributed consensus protocol, execute the transaction, and store the transaction and the execution results on the blockchain.
-Validator nodes decide which transactions will be added to the blockchain and in which order.
+The Aptos blockchain consists of validator nodes that run a distributed consensus protocol.
+The consensus protocol agrees upon the ordering of transactions and their results and then store both the transactions and output on the blockchain.
 Read more about [Validator node concepts](/basics/basics-validator-nodes).

 For incentivized testnet, we're recommending every node operator to run a validator with a fullnode, so all the reference implementation used here will have both nodes installed by default.

-This tutorial explains how to configure a validator node to run on test mode, which will be used during the registration stage to validate your eligibility, and how to connect to incentivized testnet once you're selected to run a validator node.
-Users not selected to run a validator node can still run a public fullnode to connect to incentivized testnet.
+This tutorial explains how to configure a validator node to run in test mode, which will be used during the incentivized testnet registration stage to validate your eligibility, and how to connect to the incentivized testnet if you're selected to run a validator node.

 ## Before you proceed